CJanecka/Projects_and_CTFs/Defensive Security/README.md

 ### HTTP Method Activity

-*Figure 17 - Report displaying a table of HTTP methods being utilized.*
+*Figure 17 - Report displaying a Table of HTTP Methods being Utilized.*
 ![apache server - http methods table](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/84ef7489-9a08-4bd0-b380-9a98e0e5d674)

   + This gave us insight into the types of HTTP activity requested against the web server.